 Dangerous Ingredients in Your Family's Products

 Of particular concern are personal care products that contain potential endocrine disruptors, says Shannon.
-According to the Environmental Working Group (EWG), endocrine disruptors, such as BPA and phthalates, can be found in plastic packaging and many personal care products.
+Endocrine disruptors, such as BPA and phthalates, can be found in plastic packaging and many personal care products.
 The ubiquitous term, ‘fragrance’, in mainstream cosmetics may point to phthalates.
-Tools like EWG’s Skin Deep Database can help women make informed choices when it comes to choosing products, Shannon says.

 Maternal Mental Health Through Self-Care